-Three priority public service projects utilized \$101,250 in funding this reporting period to provide benefits to low/mod income clientele at three neighborhood facilities serving at risk youth in Census Tracts 201 and 202, and elderly and disabled persons city-wide.
-Vital educational, recreational, social programs and services attracted a combined total of 32,883 people who were served..3.
+Three priority public service projects utilized \$86,000 in funding this reporting period to provide benefits to low/mod income clientele at three neighborhood facilities serving at risk youth in Census Tracts 201 and 202, and elderly and disabled persons city-wide.
+Vital educational, recreational, social programs and services attracted a combined total of 2,529 people who were served.7 Of this number, 1,900 were elderly clients aged 62 and over, and 629 were youth and non-elderly.
+Individuals age 62 and older total approximately 10.2 percent of the Pasco's population or 3,265.8